aljorhythm/sapere-server/docs/ppp.md

 Examples
 - github action config uses `make` commands already in the repository
-- naming of artefacts according to environment can be configured with arguments
+- naming of artefacts according to CI source

 ## changelog